LovesTha/LovesTha.github.io/_posts/2015-07-21-rumblings.markdown

 ---

 So recently a *thing* happened.
-Predictably, the community reacted badly but I think that was sort of expected.
+Predictably, the community reacted badly but I think that was expected.
 I'm unsure how avoidable it was, and as I'm not a lawyer, I'm not sure how valuable my commentary will be.
 But I feel I need to at least write about it.
 The sanity in publishing it is much easier to question, but I've never been shy of putting my foot in my mouth.

 # The Situation